You would be surprised by how many emails I get from women sharing the intimate details of their potty habits across their cycle.

 You, however, may view this phase a bit less positively.

-I think this is one of those “Do you see the potty half-full or half-empty?” kind of situations.
+I think this is one of those “Do you see the toilet half-full or half-empty?” kind of situations.

 A rise in progesterone in this week prompts two key changes in bathroom behavior: It makes it more difficult for you to move your bowels by triggering constipation and hard stools.
 And it prompts water retention, leading to bloat.